Opvolger/Opvolger/starfiveVisionFive2/FedoraATIRadeon5450.md

 I wanted to compile and test a few programs on a RISC-V. I only ran into the problem of minimal support of the onboard GPU and custom build Debian from the StarFive Team.

 So below you can see my "solution".
+(Part I)

 ## Hardware